Patrick Tamburo

 Tierras

 Tierras Observatory is a fully robotic 1.3-m telescope atop Mt.
 Hopkins, AZ.
 It is equipped with an ultra-precise photometer specifically designed to reduce systematic effects that impact time series observations of very low-mass stars.
 We are using Tierras to search for exoplanets around mid-to-late M dwarfs, search for exomoons and exorings, and characterize stellar variability.
-Read the overview paper here.
+Visit the project website here.

 Tierras Observatory.
 Image credit: J. García-Mejía.